mphasize/sails-generate-ember-blueprints/README.md

 [![NPM version](https://badge.fury.io/js/sails-generate-ember-blueprints.svg)](http://badge.fury.io/js/sails-generate-ember-blueprints)

-Ember Data compatible blueprints for Sails v0.10
+Ember Data compatible blueprints for Sails v0.10+

-Since version v0.10 [Sails](http://beta.sailsjs.org/) supports overriding the default blueprints, which gives us a remarkable flexibility in making Sails work together with a variety of clients and frontend libraries.
+[Sails](http://www.sailsjs.org/) supports overriding the default blueprints, which gives us a remarkable flexibility in making Sails work together with a variety of clients and frontend libraries.

-The blueprints in this repository are meant as a starting point to make Sails work with Ember, Ember Data and the default Ember Data RESTAdapter.
+The blueprints in this repository are meant as a starting point to modify the Sails API JSON output to make it work with Ember, Ember Data and the default Ember Data RESTAdapter.

-`!` *On August 18th, [Ember Data 1.0 beta-9](http://emberjs.com/blog/2014/08/18/ember-data-1-0-beta-9-released.html) was released, including a lot of improvements for delivering model associations/relations as Embedded Records (instead of Sideloading).
-Embedding records is much closer to what Sails does orginally, so it might be better to move into that direction.
-But since the actual JSON API structure is very different for these two approaches and since most APIs will be designed to work with multiple clients, I'd like to see support/alternatives for both ways.
-If you happen to know a project that will support the embedded style, please send me a note!*
+If you're looking for something that makes Ember work with the standard Sails API, take a look at [ember-data-sails-adapter](https://github.com/bmac/ember-data-sails-adapter) and the alternatives discussed there.

 # API flavors

 The generators support different flavors for your API.

-Currently we have "basic" and "advanced" flavors.
-Basic blueprints should get you up and running in no time and serve as a good basis to start development.
+**basic**: Basic blueprints should get you up and running in no time and serve as a good basis to start development.
+They come with a default configuration that sideloads all records found in the model's associations.

-If you need more powerful control over your API, you may consider upgrading to the "advanced" blueprints.
-Of course, you also need to setup and configure more stuff here.
+**advanced**: If you need more powerful control over your API, you may consider upgrading to the "advanced" blueprints.
+These blueprints allow fine-grained control over how API responses handle sideloading a model's associations.

-**Contributers:** It would be great to also get an "embedded" flavor of the API, that supports Embers embedded records style instead of sideloading records.
+And some future ideas...

+**embedded**: Unfortunately not yet available, but at some point in time we hope to support an embedded records flavor that can be consumed by Embers EmbeddedRecorsMixin. **Contributers please get in touch.**

+**json-api**: Unfortunately not yet available, but it would also be great to support 100% [json api](http://jsonapi.org/) compatible responses.

 # Getting started

 * Install the generator into your (new) Sails project `npm install sails-generate-ember-blueprints`
-* Add node dependencies `npm install --save lodash` and `npm install --save pluralize`
 * Run the generator: `sails generate ember-blueprints`
 * Configure sails to use **pluralized** blueprint routes.